apache/spark-website/developer-tools.md

 <h3>IDE setup</h3>

 Make sure you have a clean start before setting up the IDE: A clean git clone of the Spark repo, install the latest version of the IDE.

-If something goes wrong, clear the build outputs by `./build/sbt clean` and `./build/mvn clean`, clear the m2 cache by `rm -rf ~/.m2/repository/*`, remove the IDE folder such as `.idea`, re-import the project into the IDE and try again.
+If something goes wrong, clear the build outputs by `./build/sbt clean` and `./build/mvn clean`, clear the m2 cache by `rm -rf ~/.m2/repository/*`, re-import the project into the IDE cleanly and try again.

 <h4>IntelliJ</h4>

 While many of the Spark developers use SBT or Maven on the command line, the most common IDE we use is IntelliJ IDEA.
-You can get the community edition for free (Apache committers can get free IntelliJ Ultimate Edition licenses) and install the JetBrains Scala plugin from `Preferences > Plugins`.
+You need to install the JetBrains Scala plugin from `Preferences > Plugins`.

 Due to the complexity of Spark build, please modify the following global settings of IntelliJ IDEA: